All Episodes

 Sean, I think this is the most disgusting inaction on a domestic issue I've seen from an administration in my lifetime.

-Merrick Arland is a disgrace.
+Merrick Garland is a disgrace.

 They're doing nothing.

-They are effectively condoning and exactly as you said, for what reason?
+And exactly as you said, for what reason?

-The fact that it's been leaked and no one in the media or in the administration has commented on how disgraceful and outside of the norms we heard for years about norms, how outside of the norms that leak is.
+And that's a topic for another day, the fact that it's been leaked, and no one in the media or in the administration has commented on how disgraceful and outside of the norms.

 But for what other purpose would this ever occur?

-I can't if you're asking me to answer the question, I don't know.
+I can't, if you're asking me to answer the question, I don't know.

-Now, David, we also had uh another incident of Molotov cocktails being thrown at an office uh of pro uh an anti-abortion group in Oregon, a pro-life group in Oregon, just like we had the pro-life group in Wisconsin over the weekend, but the Oregon Right to Life Building was the target of this attack.
+Now, David, we also had another incident of Molotov cocktails being thrown at an office, an anti-abortion group in Oregon, a pro-life group in Oregon, just like we had the pro-life group in Wisconsin over the weekend.

-Uh this seems to be happening happening with impunity.
+This seems to be happening with impunity.

-But uh meanwhile, their silence was deafening in the summer of twenty twenty when dozens of Americans died, thousands of cops were injured, pelted with bricks, rocks, bottles, and Molotov cocktails themselves, billions in property damage.
+Thousands of cops were injured, pelted with bricks, rocks, bottles, and Molotov cocktails themselves, billions in property damage.

 Where's that committee investigating those riots?

-Is it it's only the one riot they care about because they can bludgeon Trump with that?
+It's only the one riot they care about because they can bludgeon Trump with that?

 It's a very important point.